-This device complies with FCC Rules Part 15.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference that may be received, including interference that may cause undesired operation.
+This device complies with Part 15 of the FCC Rules and with RSS-210 of the IC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-WARNING: This transmitter has been tested and complies with FCC and DOC/MPAC rules.
-Changes or modifications not expressly approved by the partly responsible for compliance could void the user's authority to operate the device.
+WARNING: This transmitter has been tested and complies with FCC and IC rules.
+Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.